vals-productions/sqlighter/amfibian.md

 # AmfibiaN

 *This document is under construction.*

 AmfibiaN is a lightweight java framework that stands between native objects, their JSON repesentations, and CRUD database operations with elements of ORM.

 AmfibiaN's code is J2ObjC compatible.
 You would be able to execute your code in Android and iOS.
 You can use it in conjunction with SQLighter to implement local database storage and relevant business logics based on SQLite database.

+Unlike SQLighter, which has platform specific implementatin and is pre-built for both - Android and iOS platforms, AmfibiaN as of now does not have iOS specific code.

 *Dependencies:* `org.json` package.
 Currently `JSONObject` and `JSONArray` are being referenced directly.